csoutham/vantage/README.md

 ### Job Tagging

 Jobs with tags (using Laravel's `tags()` method) are automatically tracked.
+Visit `/vantage/tags` to see:

+- **Tags Analytics**: View statistics for all tags (total jobs, processed, failed, processing, success rate, average duration)
+- **Search**: Filter tags by name in real-time
+- **Sortable Columns**: Click any column header to sort by that metric
+- **Clickable Tags**: Click a tag to view all jobs with that tag
+- **Time Filters**: View data for last 24 hours, 7 days, or 30 days

 Filter and view jobs by tag in the web interface.

 ### Queue Depth Monitoring